CODICE FISCALE

 3. Structure of the Codice Fiscale

-For an individual, the CF consists of 16 characters (letters and numbers) that encode:
+For an individual, the CF consists of 16 characters (letters and numbers) encoding:

-When there are duplicates (people with the same name and date of birth), a mechanism called omocodia is applied — replacing certain digits with letters according to official rules to ensure each code remains unique.
+Omocodia: When two people share the same name and date of birth, certain digits are replaced with letters according to official rules to ensure uniqueness.

-⚠️ Important: “Generating” a CF through online calculators is only approximate — the only valid code is the one officially issued and registered by the Agenzia delle Entrate.
+⚠️ Online CF calculators provide only approximate results.
+The only legally valid code is the one officially issued and registered by the Agenzia delle Entrate.

 4. Who receives a Codice Fiscale

-• Foreign citizens (EU/non-EU) residing or temporarily staying in Italy who enter into legal or fiscal relations — such as renting housing, employment, study, or healthcare — must obtain the CF at Agenzia delle Entrate (personally, through an authorized representative, or sometimes through an Italian consulate abroad).
+Foreign citizens (EU and non-EU) who reside or temporarily stay in Italy and enter into legal or fiscal relations (renting housing, employment, study, healthcare) — must obtain the CF from the Agenzia delle Entrate;

 🧩5.
 How to obtain a Codice Fiscale: where to go and what documents are needed

-The official issuing authority is the Agenzia delle Entrate (Italian Revenue Agency).
+The official issuing authority is the Agenzia delle Entrate.

-• Abroad — at an Italian Consulate (useful for students or workers under contract who have not yet entered Italy)
+Option 2 — At an Italian Consulate abroad: Useful for students or workers under contract who have not yet entered Italy.
+Applications can also be submitted via the portale consolare of the relevant Italian consulate (where available).

 Required documents